Jaishree2310/GlassyUI-Components/README.md

 # GlassyUI-Components
 Live: [glassyui](https://glassyui.vercel.app/)

 **GlassyUI-Components** is an open-source library of React components designed with a stunning glassmorphism effect.
-This project aims to provide a modern and sleek design for UI elements, making your web applications stand out.
+This project aims to provide a modern & sleek design for UI elements, making your web applications stand out.

 ## Features